3rd Street Promenade & The Santa Monica Pier

-Check out the website for beach activities and attractions here.
+Check out the City Of Santa Monica website for beach activities and attractions information.

 If you prefer to walk on the beach there’s a walking path and a biking path.
 The path stretches more than three miles and you can walk from Will Rogers State Beach to Venice Beach.

 Don’t forget your blanket, umbrella, and snacks before you go.
 Although, there are independent vendors selling on the beach there prices are on the expensive side.

 In addition to riding bikes/walking, you can also play volleyball.

 If you don’t want to get wet and have to worry about rinsing off sea water than you can go to the Santa Monica Pier.
 Enjoy the rides (rollercoaster and carousel), free walking tour, games (Playland Arcade), and sweet desserts.

 The Santa Monica Pier is a perfect place for a date night with restaurants such as the Bubba Gump Shrimp company and The Albright.

 To find out more information on the food, fun, and events held at the Santa Monica Pier check out their website.

 Things are just some of the things that you can do while visiting Downtown Santa Monica.
 I didn’t mention the movie theaters, comedy clubs, or late night activities.